thomaseding/hearthshroud/README.md

-HearthShroud is a game library and engine for Hearthstone.
+Hearthshroud is a game library and engine for Hearthstone.

 Monadic API runs game engine for any `HearthMonad`:
 ```haskell